larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 Peters suggests Theodoret's opinion is perhaps correct in identifying the restrainer as: "the decree of God's Providence"
 p.
 328 Vol 2 Prop.
 130 Obs.
 8
 ### Two Translations
-Peters believes there will be 2 translations: one before ("the first-fruits") and one after ("the harvest") the great tribulation.
+Peters believes there will be 2 translations: one before ("the first-fruits") the great tribulation and one after ("the harvest") the great tribulation.
 p.
 329 Vol 2 Prop.
 130 Obs.
 9